opengovfoundation/madison/docs/README.md

   [npm](https://www.npmjs.com/) installed to install client and server dependencies.
 * To build the application, run `make`.
-This will run `make deps` and `make build-client`.
+This will run `make deps` and `make build`.
 What happens is:
   * Composer dependencies are installed
-  * Composer dumps the autoload
+  * npm install client dependencies
+  * Client files are built into `/public`

 ### Roadmap